zhesun-0209/PV-Forecasting/README.md

 **For 100 Plants**:
 - Split into 4 batches of 25 plants each
 - Use 4 parallel Colab notebooks to speed up
+- Auto-save results after each batch
 - Each batch takes ~60-75 hours
 - Total wall-clock time: ~60-75 hours (with parallelization)

 **Memory Management**:
-- Results auto-saved after each experiment
+- Results auto-saved to CSV after each experiment
 - GPU cache cleared between plants
-- No manual intervention needed
+- Periodic save to Drive recommended (every 25 plants)

 ---